Spooky-M/Script/README.md

     File can be a single Java file, or a root project folder of Android Studio application.

-    However if you're analysing a Java file rather than a whole project, you do not need to provide package argument.
+    However if you're analysing a Java file rather than the whole project, you do not need to provide package argument.

     examples of running the script:
         python3 script.py -t spotbugs,pmd,cpd,checkstyle,graudit -c /home/user/Documents/auxclasspathFromFile -p my.package.* /home/user/Documents/project/